R&R (magazine): History

 R&R was a newly relaunched version of two different publications: Billboard Radio Monitor and Radio & Records, the latter where the R&R name was adopted from as the trade's "new" name.
-The move was a result of a merger between the 'original' R&R and Radio Monitor after VNU Media acquired Radio & Records on July 6, 2006.
+The move was a result of a merger between Radio & Records, the "original R&R", and Radio Monitor after VNU Media acquired Radio & Records on July 6, 2006.

 On July 14, 2006, Billboard Radio Monitor, which originally started out in 1993 as Airplay Monitor, ceased publication with its final issue, while Radio & Records, which originally started in 1973, published its last issue as an independent trade on August 4, 2006.
 Its first issue under the newly retitled R&R was August 11, 2006, beginning with the official monitored BDS charts ending the week of August 6, 2006.

 On June 3, 2009, it was announced that Radio & Records would cease all operations.
 The website closed down that date, and currently redirects to Billboard.biz.
 The reason for ending the publication was due to economic factors.
-Most of the articles and features that was published in R&R will now be included in Billboard.
+Most of the articles and features that had been published in R&R were included in Billboard.
 Its final published issue was on June 5, 2009.